 Despite these drawbacks, the NordicTrack C100 is one of the best treadmills in its price range.
 With a wide belt, innovative cushioning system and variety of programs, it's a joy to use.

-As we move towards the high-end of the "Mid-range" category, we have the excellent Horizon T4000 Premier.
+As we move towards the high-end of the "Mid-Range" category, we have the excellent NordicTrack T10.0.
 As you would expect from a model of this price, it's a durable and high-quality treadmill that's great for more intense workouts.

-With a maximum speed of 20km/h and an incline of up to 12%, the T4000 can provide a great workout to all runners.
+With a maximum speed of 22km/h and an incline of up to 12%, the T10.0 can provide a great workout to all runners.
 While it's not fast enough for flat-out sprinting, it can cope with fast jogs and the incline can significantly add to the difficulty.
 The strong frame also means you'll feel safe using this treadmill right up to the top speed.

-The belt is designed to be comfortable and supportive.
-With a 4.4mm thickness, it absorbs much of the shock of running without feeling too spongy.
+The 20"x60" belt is designed to be comfortable, smooth and supportive.
+It absorbs much of the shock of running without feeling too spongy.
 As the name suggests, you can also fold it away to save space.

-While the T4000 can't match the advanced features of gym treadmills, it can provide a similar quality of workout for a much lower price.
+While the NordicTrack T10.0 can't quite match the advanced features of gym treadmills, it can provide a similar quality of workout for a much lower price.
 With its solid design, range of programmes and relatively quiet operation, it's one of the best treadmills for home use.

 Best Premium Treadmills

 If you're looking for a gym-standard treadmill for your home, a premium running machine is your only option.
 These can feature both folding and non-folding designs, and are built to be solid and stable even at high speeds.
 They also usually have advanced consoles with a wider range of programmes and features.
 The best treadmills for home use in this price range cost more than £1000, while truly gym-standard treadmills can cost considerably more (over £10,000 in some cases).